agude/agude.github.io/_posts/2022-11-10-switrs_pedestrian_incidents_by_date.md

 [Cars are involved in crashes][car_dbd] on days when drivers have to commute to work _and_ on holidays where people travel.
 The worst day is Halloween when people work and then go out and have fun after.
-I wondered when looking at the car data if the large increase on Halloween was due to a large increase in pedestrian collisions; the answer is no:
+I was curious if the large increase on Halloween was due to a large increase in pedestrian collisions;
+the answer is no:

 [car_dbd]: {% post_url 2016-12-02-switrs_crashes_by_date %}#day-by-day